-Sky Pencil Holly is a slow-growing, columnar shrub that can grow up to 10 feet tall, with a width just a small fraction of that.
+Sky pencil holly is a slow-growing, columnar shrub that can grow up to 10 feet tall, with a width just a small fraction of that.
 When one of these holly shrubs reaches 6 feet tall, its width may be only 14 inches at the widest point.
-The "column" is narrowest at the base, slowly tapering out the higher it goes.
+The column is narrowest at the base, slowly tapering out the higher it goes.

-Many gardeners in the north find that the plant performs best in full sun.
+Many gardeners in the North find that the plant performs best in full sun.
 This narrow, columnar shrub is listed as a bush that tolerates shade.
 While the plant will probably survive if located in shade, its growth may be slower and its branching not quite as dense.

 If, however, you live at the southern end (zone 8) of the plant's growing range, you may find that the bush profits from being located in a spot that offers partial shade.

-How to Care For Sky Pencil Holly
+Propagating Sky Pencil Holly

 Fortunately, this columnar shrub retains its unique shape without pruning.
 If you feel like being fussier with your pruning, you could pinch the tips off as many branches as you can.
 This care causes the shrub to become bushier.
 Winter is a good time to prune this holly, although it is not the only possible time to prune it.